JAC-CS-Game-Programming-F25/project-bigoldtrunks/README.md

 - `PerformFrozenFlameState`
 - `FallingDownToEartthState`

-### 👾 Creatures Design
+### 👾 Creatures AI Design
+- Patrol logic: creatures movement with a certain patern like left, right, up, down.
-- Creates start chasing player once player come near to the (enter their radius)
+- Chasing Logic: If player come close within certain radius, creatures start to chase player, the speed increase.
-    + Chasing Logic: If player come close within certain distance they start to chase, when get close to player, they attack player
+- Attack Logic: when get close to player, they start to attack player
-- Bomberplant has different behavior, they stay still.
-But it explods the player if player accidentially step on thems.
+- UI look: they move left and right, not all direction

 #### Creature Escalation (Easy -> Hard)
-- Early creatures: small, easy - spider, pinkbat (UI look: they  move left and right - spider, not all direction )
+- **Early creatures** small, easy - **Spider**, **Pinkbat**

-- Mid region: more in quantity, stronger, more variety: phantom, bomberplant in addition to spider, pinkbat
+- **Mid creature**: more in quantity, a bit stronger, more variety: **bomberplant** in addition to spider, pinkbat
+ **Bomberplant** has different behavior, they stay still.
+But it explodes the player if player accidentially step on thems.

-- Final boss: The Jungle Warden, keeper of the Final Gate
+- **Final creature** player faces with **WaredenBear** - the final boss, keeper of the Escape:
+ + Higher HP
+ + Larger hitbox
+ + Stronger damage
+ + Maybe slower movement

-#### 🦇 Creature-Specific State
+#### 🦇 Creature State Specs
+Disclaimer: Due to time constrain, it is more likely that this version only includes 4-group of creatures only with different behaviors or strength: **Spider**, **BomberPlant**, **Skeleton**, **WardenBear**.
+The other probably don't include at this point of this version.

 #### Spider & Pinkbat (basic enemies)
 - IdleState
-- PatrolState (left/right movement)
+- PatrolState
 - ChasingState
-- AttackingState
-- HurtState
 - DyingState

-#### Phantom (Mid-tier enemy)
+#### Phantom (Mid-tier enemy) (Postponed-Later version)
 - IdleState
-- PatrolState (can move in all directions)
+- PatrolState
 - ChasingState (faster movement)
 - AttackingState
-- TeleportState (special ability)
 - HurtState
 - DyingState

-#### BomberPlant (Special behavior - stationary)
+#### BomberPlant (Special behavior - stationary) (Probably later version)
 - AlertState (player nearby, priming to explode)
 - ExplodingState (attack animation + AOE damage)
-- DyingState (post-explosion)
+- DyingState (post-explosion).

-#### Skeleton & Slime
+#### Skeleton & WardenBear
+- IdleState
+- ChasingState
+- AttackingState
+- HurtState
+- DyingState

 ## 🧵 Wireframes